jniimi/paclic39/README.md

 If you use this work in your research, please cite:

+J. Niimi (2025) Reference Points in LLM Sentiment Analysis: The Role of Structured Context, *Proceedings of The 39th Pacific Asia Conference on Language, Information and Computation (PACLIC 39)*.

 ```bibtex
 @inproceedings{niimi2025reference,
   title={Reference Points in LLM Sentiment Analysis: The Role of Structured Context},